bcgov/moh-hcim-death-date-esb/README.md

 The app is also configured to check the ftp server for files at times determined by the SCHEDULER_CRON environment variable (note that this cron syntax includes a "seconds" field in the leftmost position in addition to all of the regular fields).
 Check the logs for output at the appropriate times and ensure that there are no errors.
 The program should grab the file, log some information in the database, and delete the file.

-### Database setup
+## Database Setup

-To set up the application's database, run `deathdate_pg.sql` in a new database named `registries`.
-The script will create a user called "role_esb_death" with superuser priviliges (change these privileges later) and all of the tables and sequences required by the application.
-Then you need to add a password for the user; you can do this either with the `\password role_esb_death` command in a psql terminal, or you can modify the `create user role_esb_death superuser` line in `deathdate_pg.sql` to end with `password {password}`.
+To set up the application's database, run `deathdate_pg.sql` in a new Postgres database named `registries`.
+The script will create a user called "role_esb_death" and all of the tables and sequences required by the application.
+Then you need to add a password for the user; you can do this either with the psql command `\password role_esb_death`, or you can modify the `create user role_esb_death superuser` line in `deathdate_pg.sql` to end with `password {password}`.

 ## Setting Up an ActiveMQ Broker